wangkuiyi/goplus/README.md

 Be interested in how it works?
 See [Dive into Go+](https://github.com/qiniu/goplus/wiki/Dive-into-Goplus).

-**Also, all Go+ packages can be converted into Go packages, and then be imported by Go.**
+**Also, all Go+ packages can be converted into Go packages and imported in Go programs.**

 First, let's make a directory named `tutorial/14-Using-goplus-in-Go`.